seansbox/isit360/hw09/README.md

   - Implements Django sessions to track user state.
   - Integrates Django’s authentication system to manage user accounts.
+  - Defines a custom user Group and assigns permissions to it.
   - Creates and handles at least one form to collect user input and update your data.

 - Leverages pipenv (and a Pipfile) to manage its dependencies.